British farmers union encouraged by pledges from Morrisons suitor

-LONDON, July 6 (Reuters) - Britain's farmers union said it was encouraged by the undertakings pledged by the Fortress Investment Group-led consortium that has agreed to takeover Morrisons (MRW.L), the country's fourth biggest supermarket group.
+LONDON (Reuters) - Britain’s farmers union said it was encouraged by the undertakings pledged by the Fortress Investment Group-led consortium that has agreed to takeover Morrisons, the country’s fourth biggest supermarket group.

 Two other private equity companies, Clayton, Dubilier & Rice (CD&R) and Apollo Global Management, are also considering offers. [nL5N2OH2EY}